Pranjal31/NoMatterBot/DEPLOY.md

 The bot is kept up and running using `forever`.

-## Acceptance testing
+## User Acceptance testing

-For acceptance testing, TA user accounts were created on Mattermost.
-The login credentials are:\
+For acceptance testing, TA user accounts have been created on Mattermost.
+The login details are:\
+Login can be done [here](http://35.231.138.79:8065/login)
-Login username: yshi26@ncsu.edu / ffahid@ncsu.edu\
+username: yshi26@ncsu.edu / ffahid@ncsu.edu\
 Password: @Bcde12345 (For both accounts).

 The following three repos must be used for testing: `psharma9/test-repo-1`, `psharma9/test-repo-2` and `psharma9/test-repo-3`.
 TAs have been added as collaborators in each.
 This should enable the TAs to perform various actions like creating an issue, updating issue labels, updating issues and closing the issues.